Why and How to Use Nonsense Words When Teaching Reading

-Professor of human development and applied psychology Keith Stanovich (2000) conducted a comprehensive review of the cause and effect relationship of children's overall reading ability, and their ability to decode nonsense words.
-He concluded that the ability to fluently decode nonsense words is discovered to be a "potent predictor of reading ability at all levels" (p.
+Professor of human development and applied psychology Keith Stanovich (2000) conducted a comprehensive review of the cause-and-effect relationship between children’s overall reading ability and their ability to decode nonsense words.
+He concluded that the ability to fluently decode nonsense words is discovered to be a “potent predictor of reading ability at all levels” (p.
 100).

 How often have you seen a student just stop reading when they come to a word they don’t readily recognize?
-Students who have had practice decoding words that they clearly know are not real words, transfer the same word attack skills to real words.
+Students who have practiced decoding words that they clearly know are not real words transfer the same word attack skills to real words.
 These skills allow them to appropriately use the context of a sentence to figure out the meaning of unfamiliar words rather than unsuccessfully over-relying on context to decode words.

-3) They can be used to effectively teach syllabication.
+3) Nonsense words can be used to effectively teach syllabication.

 Many children experience a plateau with reading in third or fourth grade.
-Up until that point, they have been able to get by with memorization and guessing strategies.
-By third or fourth grade, more advanced work attack skills are needed.
-Multi-syllabic words require decoding many small "word parts" and putting them together.
+Until then, they could get by with memorization and guessing strategies.
+By third or fourth grade, more advanced word attack skills are needed.
+Multisyllabic words require decoding many small “word parts” and putting them together.
 These word parts are like nonsense words (mul-ti-pli-ca-tion).
 One study found that students who practiced syllabication skills by reading and spelling nonsense words made significantly greater improvements in word identification, word attack, and reading comprehension than their peers who did not have practice with pretend words (Diliberto, Beattie, Flowers, & Algozzine, 2009).

-Here a few ideas to make effective use of nonsense words in your phonics curriculum:
+Here are a few ideas to make effective use of nonsense words in your phonics curriculum:

-- Make sure that nonsense words are clearly identified as words that are not real.
+Make sure nonsense words are clearly identified as words that are not real.
 For example, Reading Horizons methodology uses an asterisk to mark each nonsense word.

-- Use these words responsibly.
+Use these words responsibly.
 The majority of words used in phonics instruction should be real words.
-In fact, if you are teaching ELL students it is recommended that you use pretend words only when you feel certain that they can distinguish them from real words.
+In fact, if you are teaching ELL students, we don’t recommend using nonsense words as your students are trying hard to make sense of the real words they are learning in English.

 Students cannot read for meaning if they cannot decode words.
-Nonsense words can be a fun format for readers to apply the skills they have learned to unknown words.
-The pay-off for teachers will come as you see your students’ ability to fluently read and comprehend what they are reading
+Nonsense words can be a fun format for readers to apply their skills to unknown words.
+The pay-off for teachers will come as you see your students’ ability to fluently read and comprehend what they are reading.

 Diliberto, J., Beattie, J., Flowers, C., & Algozzine, R. (2009).
 Effects of teaching syllable skills instruction on reading achievement in struggling middle school readers.
 Literacy Research and Instruction, 48 (1) 14-28